Trick play: Common trick plays

 Also known as a "hook and ladder", the hook and lateral play involves a lateral pass after a completed forward pass.
 The most common variant of this play involves a receiver who runs a curl pattern, catches a short pass, then immediately laterals the ball to another receiver running a crossing route.
 Sometimes known as a "circus".
 The Miami Dolphins ran this play against the San Diego Chargers in the 1981 AFC playoffs.
 On the last play of the first half, quarterback Don Strock threw a short pass to wide receiver Duriel Harris, who had gone downfield a few steps ahead of running back Tony Nathan.
 As Harris caught the ball, he stopped, facing back upfield, and then lateraled to Nathan as he ran by.
 Nathan took the lateral and ran 23 yards for a touchdown.

-Fakes

-Conventional trick plays involve the defense's inability to quickly react to changes in direction, based on the basic assumption that such changes rarely occur.
-Another class of trick plays are deliberately more tricky, involving deception about the position of the ball, the state of the play, or taking advantages of tricks in the rules.